 An instagrammers paradise…

-We spent a great afternoon strolling around the streets, crossing train tracks and soaking up the atmosphere.
+We spent a great afternoon strolling around the streets of West Palm Beach, crossing train tracks and soaking up the atmosphere.

 If you know me well, you’ll know I’m all about the food.
 The Four Seasons Palm Beach certainly did not disappoint on this front.
 From breakfast to lunch to dinner at The Jove (which I’ll talk about in a later post) the food was always of a very high standard.